-- Block perimeters may exceed this limit, up to a maximum of 2000 linear feet, only if one or more of the following conditions apply: - (a) The block is assigned to the Core transect zone; - (b) The block has at least one block face on an arterial street; or - (c) The block contains valuable natural features or significant historic resources that should not be crossed by a street. - ii.
-Any single block face wider than 500 feet must include a publicly dedicated sidewalk, passage, or trail at least 8 feet in width that connects to another street. - An applicant may propose minor modifications to these block size standards through the PMI application process.
-The Board of County Commissioners will decide to accept, modify, or reject such modifications during the PMI approval process based on its determination as to the consistency of the modifications with the planning and design principles set forth in the Comprehensive Plan and the PMI District.
+- ii.
+Any single block face wider than 500 feet must include a publicly dedicated sidewalk, passage, or trail at least 8 feet in width that connects to another street. - iii.
+An applicant may propose minor modifications to these block size standards through the PMI application process.
+The Board of County Commissioners will decide whether to accept, modify, or reject such modifications during the PMI approval process based on its determination that the modifications are consistent with the planning and design principles set forth in the Comprehensive Plan and the PMI District.